Birra Moretti: History

+In 2024, Heineken launched Sale Di Mare as a new product in the UK market.
+Sale Di Mare is a medium bodied premium lager with a hint of Italian sea salt at 4.8% ABV.

 Beers

 There are six beers under the Birra Moretti brand.
 Birra Moretti is the main brand, a 4.6% abv pale lager launched in 1859; followed by La Rossa, a 7.2% strong dark lager or doppelbock.
 Other brands include: